aground5/semo-backend-monorepo/services/payment/READDB.md

 CREATE TRIGGER audit_payments
     AFTER INSERT OR UPDATE OR DELETE ON payments
     FOR EACH ROW EXECUTE FUNCTION audit_table_changes();

+CREATE TRIGGER audit_customer_mappings
+    AFTER INSERT OR UPDATE OR DELETE ON customer_mappings FOR EACH ROW EXECUTE FUNCTION audit_table_changes();

 -- RLS 설정 (간소화)